AarushThapa/vim-settings/readme.md

 '''
 3. create a new file or append in file - ~/.vimrc
 4. run `:so %` inside the vimrc
-5. run `:PlugInstall' inside the vimrc
+5. run `:PlugInstall` inside the vimrc